Notice of Pre-AIA or AIA Status

 one or more option parameters, ((Juba Pg.
 2) “A lifted action A ∈ 𝒜 is a pair <name, params> where name is a symbol and params is a list of types, denoted name(A) and params(A), respectively, and arity(A, t) denotes the number of type-t parameters.
 The action model M for a set of actions A is a pair of functions preM and effM that map every action in 𝒜 to its preconditions and effects”, a set of actions corresponds to an option)

-At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Lee, Konidaris, and Juba for the parent claim of claim 2, claim 1.
+At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Lee, Konidaris, Juba, and Ng for the parent claim of claim 2, claim 1.
 No new embodiments are introduced, so the reason to combine is the same as for the parent claim.

 Regarding claim 3,